AnshumanTiwari2006/Day-34--Multiple-Linear-Regression/README.md

-# Multiple Linear Regression Analysix
+# Multiple Linear Regression Analysis

 This repository contains a Jupyter Notebook (**multiple_linear_regression.ipynb**) that demonstrates the implementation and evaluation of a **Multiple Linear Regression** model using Python and the **scikit-learn** library.